jeffersonRibeiro/react-shopping-cart/README.md

 - Add and remove products from the floating cart
 - Sort products by highest to lowest and lowest to highest price
 - Filter products by available sizes
-- Products persist in floating cart even after page reloads
+- Products persist in floating cart after page reloads
-- Responsive design for desktop, tablets and mobile
-- Product stoppers for free shipping
 - Unit tests, integration tests and e2e testing
+- Responsive design

 ## Getting started